benlswift/Python-Game/README.txt

-A role playing quiz game programmed in Python, with limited Pygame graphics.
+A role playing quiz game programmed in Python with limited Pygame graphics.